AI Skill Store

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get the full schema for invoking a skill' and lists exact contents (interface spec, input/output schemas, permissions, capability tags).
-This distinguishes it from sibling tools like 'get_skill' which retrieves the skill itself, not the schema.
+The description clearly states the tool's purpose: 'Get the full schema for invoking a skill - interface spec, input/output schemas, permissions, and capability tags.'
+It uses a specific verb and resource, and differentiates this from sibling tools like get_skill by focusing on the invocation schema.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.